Bob Jones University: Racial policies and ban on interracial dating

-Although BJU had admitted Asian students and other ethnic groups from its inception, it did not enroll African or African-American students until 1971.
+Although BJU had admitted Asian students and other ethnic groups from its inception, it did not enroll Black students until 1971.
 From 1971 to 1975, BJU admitted only married Black people.
 However, the Internal Revenue Service (IRS) had already determined in 1970 that "private schools with racially discriminatory admissions policies" were not entitled to federal tax exemption.
 In 1975, the University Board of Trustees authorized a policy change to admit Black students, a move that occurred shortly before the announcement of the Supreme Court decision in Runyon v.
 McCrary (427 U.S. 160 [1976]), which prohibited racial exclusion in private schools.
-However, in May of that year, BJU expanded rules against interracial dating and marriage.
+In May 1975, BJU expanded rules against interracial dating and marriage.

 In 1976, the Internal Revenue Service revoked the university's tax exemption retroactively to December 1, 1970, because it practiced racial discrimination.
-The case eventually was heard by the U.S. Supreme Court in 1982.
+The case was heard by the U.S. Supreme Court in 1982.
 After BJU lost the decision in Bob Jones University v.
 United States (461 U.S. 574)[1983], the university chose to maintain its interracial dating policy and pay a million dollars in back taxes.
 The year following the Court decision, contributions to the university declined by 13 percent.
 In 2000, following a media uproar prompted by the visit of presidential candidate George W. Bush to the university, Bob Jones III dropped the university's interracial dating rule, announcing the change on CNN's Larry King Live.
 In the same year, Bob Jones III drew criticism after reposting a letter on the university's web page referring to Mormons and Catholics as being members of "cults which call themselves Christian".

-In 2005, Stephen Jones, great-grandson of the founder, became BJU's president on the same day that he received his PhD from the school.
+In 2005, Stephen Jones, great-grandson of the founder, became BJU's president.
 Bob Jones III then took the title Chancellor.
 In 2008, the university declared itself "profoundly sorry" for having allowed "institutional policies to remain in place that were racially hurtful".
-That year, BJU enrolled students from fifty states and nearly fifty countries, representing diverse ethnicities and cultures, and the BJU administration declared itself "committed to maintaining on the campus the racial and cultural diversity and harmony characteristic of the true Church of Jesus Christ throughout the world".
+That year, BJU said it had enrolled students from fifty states and nearly fifty countries, claimed that these represented diverse ethnicities and cultures, and that the BJU administration declared itself "committed to maintaining on the campus the racial and cultural diversity and harmony characteristic of the true Church of Jesus Christ throughout the world".

 In his first meeting with the university cabinet in 2014, the fifth president Steve Pettit said it was appropriate for BJU to regain its tax-exempt status because BJU no longer held its earlier positions about race.
 "The Bible is clear," said Pettit, "We are made of one blood."
-By February 17, 2017, the IRS website had listed the university as a 501(c)(3) organization, and by May of the same year, BJU had forged a working relationship with Greenville's Phillis Wheatley Center.
+By February 17, 2017, the IRS website had listed the university as a 501(c)(3) organization, and by May 2017, BJU had forged a working relationship with Greenville's Phillis Wheatley Center.
 In 2017, 9% of the student body was "from the American minority population".